-In the last section, we have found that a country's financial structure significantly affects its aggregate corporate savings.
-In this section we use firm-level data to provide a more structured study.
-Our theoretical model in the appendix 2 suggests that large firms have access to external finance regardless of a country's financial structure.
+In the previous section, we have found that a country's financial structure significantly affects its aggregate corporate savings.
+In this section, we use firm-level data to provide a more structured study.
+Our theoretical model in Appendix 2 suggests that large firms have access to external finance regardless of a country's financial structure.
 Below, we will show that smaller firms have more restricted access to external finance in countries with a relatively less developed capital market, and therefore have to rely more on retained savings to finance their investment.
 This provides a concrete channel for a country's financial structure to affect its aggregate corporate savings and current account.

-The World Bank's World Business Environment Survey (WBES) in 1999 covered firms in both developed countries and developing countries and had a wide coverage of small and medium-sized enterprises.
-Information on financing patterns and firm-level basic information is available for nearly 2000 firms in 43 countries, 11 of which are developed countries.
-The proportions of large, medium and small firms in the survey are about 20%, 40% and 40%.
-In the survey, enterprise managers were asked to identify the shares of firms' financing in the most recent investment coming from retained earnings, equity and local commercial banks etc. This allows us to directly construct the dependent variable, the share of retained earnings in a firm's overall financing, which we are interested in.
+The World Bank's World Business Environment Survey (WBES) in 1999 covered firms in both developed countries and developing countries and had a wide coverage of small and medium-sized enterprises (SMEs).
+Information on financing patterns and firm-level basic information is available for nearly 2,000 firms in 43 countries,10 11 of which are developed countries.
+The proportions of large, medium, and small firms in the survey are about 20 percent, 40 percent, and 40 percent, respectively.
+In the survey, enterprise managers were asked to identify the shares of firms' financing in the most recent investment coming from retained earnings, equity, local commercial banks, and so forth.
+This information allows us to directly construct the dependent variable, the share of retained earnings in a firm's overall financing, which we are interested in.